-One of the exciting parts of SEO is the ever-evolving SERP and the SERP has changed again.
-This was a hot topic of discussion at one of our recent BrightEdge User Group meetings.
+One of the exciting parts of SEO is the ever-evolving SERP and the SERP has changed again not one, but two times.
+Meta descriptions and this change was a topic of discussion at one of our recent BrightEdge User Group meetings.
+Meta descriptions are a short description of your content that customers see in the SERPs before viewing your page.
+They indicate what your piece of content is generally about.
 How should you respond to the new meta description length?

-What changed and in what way did it change?
+What in the meta description changed and in what way did it change?

 When did this happen?